Jared Fogle: Personal life

+Fogle's first marriage was to Elizabeth Christie.
+Their marriage lasted from 2001 until their divorce in 2007.
 In November 2009, Fogle became engaged to Kathleen McLaughlin, a teacher.
 In January 2010, People reported that Fogle had gained back 40 lb and planned to lose it by way of his Subway weight-loss program for his upcoming wedding.
-Fogle and McLaughlin married in August 2010 and had two children together: a son (born 2011), and a daughter (born 2013).
+Fogle and McLaughlin married in July 2010 and had two children together: a son (born 2011), and a daughter (born 2013).

 In 2013, Fogle had a net worth of $15 million.
 On August 19, 2015, following Fogle's appearance in federal court on charges of sex with minors and child pornography, his wife released a statement through her attorney announcing that she was seeking a divorce.
 She added that she was focused "exclusively on the well-being of my children" and would have no further comment.
-Their divorce was finalized on November 16, 2015; Fogle agreed to pay his now ex-wife $7 million.
-According to court filings, she had traveled out of state before Fogle's guilty plea, and opted to stay in an undisclosed location to protect herself and the children from the "media circus" surrounding Fogle's crimes.
+Their divorce was finalized on November 16, 2015.
+Fogle agreed to pay her $7 million.
+According to court filings, she had traveled out of state before Fogle's guilty plea, and chose to stay in an undisclosed location to protect herself and the children from the "media circus" surrounding Fogle's prosecution.

-A three-part documentary film about Fogle and his crimes called Jared from Subway: Catching A Monster was broadcast on the ID pay TV network in March 2023.
+A three-part documentary film about Fogle and his crimes called Jared from Subway: Catching a Monster was broadcast on the ID pay television network in March 2023.